 - If an Erythema migrans rash occurs, treatment should be started immediately without waiting for a blood test.

-- The earlier the treatment is started the more likely the patient is to recover completely.
+- The earlier treatment is started the more likely the patient is to recover completely.

-- There are uncertainties about the most effective drug, dose and duration.
+- There are still some uncertainties about the most effective drug, dose and length of treatment.

 - In the UK the NICE Guideline is the standard for treatment.

 - For most cases the recommendation is 3 weeks of doxycycline at 100mg twice a day.

 - Recovery may be quick or may take some time, with a gradual improvement over the days and weeks following treatment.